irmaosver-e/ROM_Hacks/CS/README.md

 ---

-# NBA Jam Tournament Edition (SRAM) - ROM Hack for Sega Mega Drive
+# College Slam (SRAM) - ROM Hack for Sega Mega Drive

-This hack converts the save system from EEPROM to SRAM and fixes an issue where the SEGA logo outline was using an incorrect palette value
+This hack converts the save system from EEPROM to SRAM, disabled the region lock and fixes an issue where the SEGA logo outline was using an incorrect palette value

 ---